anquanscan/sec-tools/README.md

 [ghostunnel](https://github.com/ghostunnel/ghostunnel): A simple SSL/TLS proxy with mutual authentication for securing non-TLS services
 [CTF-Script-And-Template-Thrift-Shop](https://github.com/OlivierLaflamme/CTF-Script-And-Template-Thrift-Shop): [180+ scripts]  There are a few genuine gems in there.
 And a lot of spaghetti code.
 Most of these scripts were for solving CTF's.
 If you googles something for a CTF and landed here look at the scripts they're all fairly malleable.
 Sorry  for the shitty naming conventions (not really).
 If you are a recruiter stop.
 I wont be able to rewrite half this shit in a formal interview ¯\_(ツ)_/¯
 [repokid](https://github.com/Netflix/repokid): AWS Least Privilege for Distributed, High-Velocity Deployment
 [RaspberryPi-Packet-Sniffer](https://github.com/adityashrm21/RaspberryPi-Packet-Sniffer): An HTTP and HTTPS sniffing tool created using a Raspberry Pi
+[vote-buster](https://github.com/deepsyx/vote-buster): Capcha+Email confirmation bypass script